Axel2293/Obsidian-Notes/Servicios Seguros de Internet/Linux server/Linux.md

 - u = user : user owner of the file
 - g = group : group owner of the file
 - o = 0ther : the rest of users of the system
+-  a = all : all user classes

+Operands
+- *+* : assigns user classes new file right.
+Only affected data rights are verwritten.
+- *-* : The operand '-' removes file right from a user class.
+- *=* : Should the file rights of a user class be reset, then the operand '=' is used.

 ## Groups
 Ver archivo de grupos: